 Our fascination is much more than simply not being able to look away.
 After all, we happen upon car wrecks, and we don’t control what’s on the news – not being able to look away is just a side effect of coming across a spectacle in our daily lives.
 Meanwhile, we actively seek out true crime reads; whole genres exist because of our macabre interest.

-Think about it: we get the thrill of the horror, but we view the events that trigger it through the lens of entertainment.
+Think about it: we get the thrill, but we view the crimes through the lens of entertainment.
 We might be reading about a series of brutal murders, but we’re doing it tucked up under the covers, with the front door locked and a hot cup of tea on the nightstand.
 We can even be (fairly) confident that they catch the bad guy in the end, which allows us to psychologically reconcile the vicarious thrills we get from reading about the killer’s motivations.
-Reading true crime is the adult version of monster stories for children.
+Reading true crime is the adult version of monster-under-the-bed stories.

 Why do we read true crime?
 To confirm our beliefs about the world

-I mentioned a second ago that we can be (fairly) confident that the bad guy gets caught.
-This is the formula that basically all true crime books follow.
+I mentioned a second ago that we can be (fairly) confident that the bad guy gets caught in the end, because that’s the formula that basically all true crime books follow.
 Sure, there’s some variation, but usually it boils down to this: one or a series of horrific crimes, a few red herrings and dead-ends for the beleaguered investigators, a lead that points them in the right direction, and the eventual capture/prosecution/death of the perpetrator.
 Other genres have all kinds of deviations and exceptions to the norm, they like to challenge the reader’s expectations, but true crime sticks pretty faithfully to the standard narrative.

 Why are we so invested in that story?
 One theory is that we have an inherent drive to seek out examples of victory and justice.
 It confirms our preconceived worldview: that violence and wrongdoing should not go unpunished.
 What’s more, there’s great comfort in the idea that the “good guys” (police officers, private investigators, plucky teenage detectives) out there will persist until the “bad guys” are caught.
 Ironically, reading about terrible true crimes actually makes us feel safer.
 We call this the just world hypothesis.